 Help your child feel connected to their other parent

 If it’s not upsetting for you, you could keep a framed photo of your family that includes your former partner.

 You could also try to be positive about what your child is doing when he’s at his other parent’s house – for example, ‘Wow, that looks like a great cubby house.
 What a fun weekend you’ve had!’ or ‘I love hearing about all your adventures’.

 Keep your child’s other parent up to date

 Your child will benefit when his other parent knows what’s going on for him.
 You and your former partner could keep each other up to date by using a shared online calendar or app that lists your child’s weekly schedule, plus any special events.

 Plan for tasks, activities and events

 You might want your child’s other parent to be involved in or take responsibility for tasks like child and family health visits or school outings.
 If you’re on good terms, you could plan to go to activities like parent-teacher interviews or school concerts together.
-If you’re not able to go together, you’ll need to plan who is going to go to what event, or how you’ll handle it if you’re both there.
+If you’re not able to go together, you’ll need to plan who’s going to which event, or how you’ll handle it if you’re both there.

 Give your former partner some time to learn the ropes